 Our criminal defense attorneys at Shouse Law Group can usually get your warrant quashed by appearing in court in your place provided the reason for the FTA warrant was:

-If, though, you failed to obey a court order that arose out of a felony case, you must be present in court personally (with or without an attorney) in order to clear the warrant.
+If, though, you fail to obey a court order arising out of a felony case, you must be present in court personally (with or without an attorney) to clear the warrant.

 In trying to quash a bench warrant, we have had great success by arguing that: